 To some listeners, this story is tiresome.
 It is tiresome because the future seems so far away.
-It is tiresome because it is a hoax.
+It is tiresome because some think it a hoax.
 It is tiresome because humans are an adaptive species.
-It is tiresome because it is God’s plan.
+It is tiresome because some believe it is God’s plan.
 It is tiresome because science says extinction is a part of evolutionary science.

 In spite of, earth’s rising average temperatures, melting icebergs, and seashore flooding, the story of extinction offers no sense of urgency.

 Kolbert’s book is popular, and is awarded the 2015 Pulitzer Prize for general non-fiction because she writes well and has a point of view that offers hope for the future of humanity.
 She infers science will provide a plan for humans to escape extinction.
-On the one hand, Kolbert decries the death of bat species, the acidification of earth’s oceans, and the loss of coral reefs; on the other, she suggests human life prevails because it has shown the capacity to change.
+On the one hand, Kolbert decries the death of bat species, the acidification of earth’s oceans, and the loss of coral reefs.
+On the other, she suggests human life prevails because it has shown capacity to change.

 One may argue this is the fault of human civilization.
-That is wasted intellectualization.
+That seems wasted intellectualization.
 The advance of civilization naturally induces loss of biodiversity.
-Part of Kolbert’s theme suggests interconnectedness is the proximate cause of loss of biodiversity but it does not have to be the cause of a “…Sixth Extinction”.
+But, Kolbert’s theme suggests interconnectedness is only a proximate cause of loss of biodiversity.
+She argues it does not have to be a cause for a “…Sixth Extinction”.

 Kolbert’s argument reminds one of the Serenity Prayer: